-Farming, irrigation, or cultivation outside of the existing disturbance delineated in are prohibited, except to restore native species.
+Farming, irrigation, or cultivation outside of the existing disturbance shown in Appendix 1 is prohibited, except to restore native species, which the restoration activity would seek to do.
 Intentional conversion of native vegetation to exotic species or the introduction of non-native plant species through farming, plowing or any type of cultivation is prohibited.

-Specific measures addressed in the easement that would provide protections for vegetation communities include:
+Specific measures addressed in the lease that would provide protections for vegetation communities include:

-- Limits on the number of allowable additional residential dwelling units and associated outbuildings; - Easement standards required for the grazing management plan developed in coordination with the Natural Resource Conservation Service; - A 0.6-mile no-surface-occupancy buffer requirement around leks: - Prohibition on commercial timber operations, while allowing for the personal use of timber resources including management actions for natural occurrences such as disease, and selective harvest and removal of conifers to restore sage grouse nesting habitat; - Sagebrush eradication and treatment stipulations of Executive Order 12-2015; - Prohibition of surface mining; - Prohibition of commercial gravel operations; - Prohibition of rangeland conversion to cropland; - Prohibition of new road construction other than for residential access: - Prohibition of turbine-style wind energy development; and - Prohibition of commercial wind and solar development.
+- Limits on the number of allowable additional residential dwelling units and associated outbuildings; - Lease standards required for the grazing management plan developed in coordination with the Natural Resource Conservation Service; - Prohibition on commercial timber operations, while allowing for the personal use of timber resources including management actions for natural occurrences such as disease, and selective harvest and removal of conifers to restore sage grouse nesting habitat;

+- Sagebrush eradication and treatment stipulations of Executive Order 12-2015; - Prohibition of surface mining; - Prohibition of commercial gravel operations; - Prohibition of rangeland conversion to cropland; - Prohibition of new road construction other than for residential access: - Prohibition of turbine-style wind energy development; and - Prohibition of commercial wind and solar development.

-This suite of measures would minimize the potential for destruction, disturbance, removal, and conversion of sagebrush and grassland vegetation communities in perpetuity, which would provide considerable protection and certainty.
+This suite of measures would minimize the potential for destruction, disturbance, removal, and conversion of sagebrush and grassland vegetation communities in for 25 years, which would provide considerable protection and certainty for the duration of the lease.